 If you’re interested in the latest offerings from the Rust console skin store or want to trade Rust console skins, you’ll be pleased to know that the game is constantly updated with new cosmetics for purchase.

-For PC players Tradeit is a platform where they can trade Rust skins or cash them out.
+For PC players, Tradeit is a platform where you can trade Rust skins or cash them out.
 However, this option is not available for console users due to technical limitations and platform restrictions.

 Note that transferring skins between the PC and console versions of Rust is not permitted.